jamsinclair/jSquash/packages/oxipng/README.md

 The Oxipng optimisation options for the output image.
 [See default values](./meta.ts).
 - `interlace` (boolean) whether to use PNG interlacing or not.
 Interlacing will increase the size of an optimised image.
 - `level` (number) is the optimisation level between 1 to 6.
 The higher the level, the higher the compression.
 Any level above 4 is not recommended.
+- `optimiseAlpha` (boolean) whether to allow transparent pixels to be altered to improve compression.

 #### Example
 ```js